AngelDev06/AlterHook/docs/trampoline.md

 | Parameter | Type | Description |
 | --- | --- | --- |
 | values | types&& (forwarding reference, variadic args) | The arguments to forward to the function call |

+#### Returns

+The return value of the trampoline call which of the type specified in `fn` template argument.
+If void then it returns nothing.

 #### Notes

 It does NOT check if the function type specified matches the one that the trampoline should be invoked with.
 So you need to verify you are using the correct one if you don't wish to get UB.

 ## Getters

 ### get_target

 #### Returns

 A pointer of type `std::byte*` to the target that the trampoline is initialized with.
 If not initialized it returns `nullptr`.

 ### size

 #### Returns

 The amount of bytes that the instructions included in the executable buffer take.

 ### count

 #### Returns

 The amount of instructions included in the executable buffer.

 ### str

 #### Returns

-Returns an instance of `std::string` containing the disassembled content of the executable buffer which of course is architecture specific.
+Returns an instance of `std::string` containing the disassembled content of the executable buffer which of course is architecture-specific.

 #### Notes

-This is heavy function so avoid calling it multiple times.
+This is a heavy function so avoid calling it multiple times.